-You are expected to properly plan for the amount of time you will need with the inmate(s) as the times will be strictly adhered to.
+You are expected to properly plan for the amount of time you need, as the times will be strictly adhered to.
 This means you will be expected to leave at the end time for visitation or when requested.
-The jail operations rely on timing for safety and security of the jail including, but not limited to: meals, medications, other programs, etc. There will be emergent situations that arise and to protect you and others in the jail you may be asked to discontinue the visit until the matter can be resolved.
+The jail operations rely on timing for safety and security of the jail.
+There will be emergent situations that arise.
+In order to protect you and others in the jail you may be asked to discontinue the visit until the matter can be resolved.

 How do I put money into an inmates' account?

-Money for PX/Canteen is not accepted at the jail lobby front window.
 The Jail has a lobby kiosk which is used to deposit money into an inmate's account.
-This kiosk accepts Master Card/Visa/Discover ($150.00 max per credit card transaction with a total of $500 per 30 day period including service fees) and cash in $5.00 increments.
-Or you can add money to the account remotely (from your device).
-You will need to bring an I.D. card or Driver's License to use the kiosk.
-A binder is provided at the machine with the inmate's information you will need to make a deposit.
-If the information for an inmate is not listed in the binder, the officer in Central Control will assist you with this information.
-Money orders/cashier’s checks will need to be mailed to the inmate.
+This kiosk accepts cash or Master Card/Visa/Discover ($150.00 max per credit card transaction with a total of $500 per 30 day period to include service fees).
+You can add money to the inmate account remotely (from your device).
+Money orders/cashier’s checks will need to be mailed to the inmate. (see inmate mail below)

 How do we receive phone calls from inmates?

 There are phones located in the cellblocks for their use.
-All phone calls are collect calls only unless the inmate has purchased phone time with funds from their commissary account, which will allow them to call direct.
-There is a 15 minute time limit set per phone call, so the inmate will need to redial each time the conversation has been terminated.
+All phone calls are collect calls, unless the inmate has purchased phone time with funds from their commissary account, which will allow them to call direct.
+There is a 15 minute time limit set per phone call.
+The inmate will need to redial each time the conversation has been terminated.
 To set up an account or for any other phone problems you are experiencing you can call Securus at 1-800-844-6591 or visit their website.

 How do I get a phone message to an inmate?